Are you looking for the best way to create 3D...

 Are you looking for the best way to create 3D models using a drone?
 Then LIDAR is one of two options you should take a closer look at.
 While photogrammetry has been on the rise for several years now, LIDAR has remained the preserve of a select few until recently.
 The reason?
 Prices for LIDAR drone systems ranged between €100,000 and €300,000, while photogrammetry could start at just €1,500 for a simple prosumer drone.
 Over time, however, the sensors will become smaller and more affordable, making the technology suitable for a wider range of users.

-Motivation: Why get involved with LIDAR?
+Motivation: Why work with LIDAR?

 Let's start by saying that photogrammetry is still the much cheaper alternative to LIDAR.
 However, it leaves a few wishes unfulfilled.
 In agriculture, forestry and surveying, better results are required when recording surfaces covered with dense vegetation.
 The energy and construction industries are looking for technologies that can generate more detailed models of power lines, steel cables and other objects with small cross-sections.
-LIDAR fulfils both of these requirements.
+LIDAR fulfils both requirements.
 For precision tasks, it also promises an improved vertical accuracy of 1-2 cm compared to the 2-3 cm that can be achieved via photogrammetry.

-How does a LIDAR work?
+How does LIDAR work?

 LIDAR stands for Light Detection and Ranging, which means distance measurement by light.
 At its core, a beam of light is emitted, reflected by an object and picked up again.
 The time between emission and reception provides information about the distance to the object.
 In addition, the intensity of the reflected light is determined, i.e. conclusions can be drawn about the material properties of the object.

-Figure 1: LIDAR mode of operation
+Figure 1: LIDAR functionality

 Possible objectives of a LIDAR measurement